 Author indemnification

-If a third-party claim comes at us because of something in your skill, you agree to defend, indemnify, and hold harmless Legal InnovAI LLC and Counsel Commons™ — including our officers, employees, agents, and affiliates — from any claim, demand, action, loss, damage, liability, cost, or expense (including reasonable attorneys' fees) arising out of or related to:
+If a third-party claim comes at us because of something in your Tool, you agree to defend, indemnify, and hold harmless Legal InnovAI LLC and Counsel Commons™ — including our officers, employees, agents, and affiliates — from any claim, demand, action, loss, damage, liability, cost, or expense (including reasonable attorneys' fees) arising out of or related to:

 • Your breach of these Terms or the affirmations you accepted at upload.

-This obligation continues after your skill is removed, your account closes, or these Terms end.
+This obligation continues after your Tool is removed, your account closes, or these Terms end.
 We can decide to take over the defense and settlement of a covered claim; if we do, please cooperate in good faith.

 09